 - 1. Click E Site Manager in the drop-down list of Sites.
 In the Site Management page, click in the ACTION column of the site which you want to copy. - 2.
 Enter a Site Name to identify the new site.
 Click Apply.
 The new site is added to the drop-down list of Sites, and the table in the Site Management page as well.

-Site Copy × Site Name: come configuration on the quinting site Note: With Site Copy, you can create a new site with the e same configuration as the existing site.
+Site Copy ×

+Site Name: Note: With Site C opy, you can create a new site with the same configuration as the existing site.

 Apply Cancel